-Polls are often used to assess thoughts, opinions, and feelings of the participating body.
+Polls are often used to assess the thoughts, opinions, and feelings of the participating body.
 As teachers, this can be of great help in assessing what the pupils learned and felt during the online class.
-By extrapolating generalities in ratio or within confidence intervals, there is an immediate feedback with regards to the teaching-learning process.
+By extrapolating generalities in ratio or within confidence intervals, there is immediate feedback with regards to the teaching-learning process.
 Encourage pupils to air-out their opinion and feelings online through Poll Everywhere.

 How to use Poll Everywhere:

 - Create an account as a presenter at polleverywhere.com

 - Click “Create” and then choose among the seven poll types available.

 - Encode your question or the poll that you want your students to answer.

 - Share the link to students and get instant results right after.